-Now recruiting current U-M students to be Family Helpers.
-Click here for information and to sign up!
+Now recruiting U-M benefits-eligible retirees and current U-M students to be Family Helpers!
+Click here to view profiles.

 The Work/Life Resource Center is a starting point for the University of Michigan community to learn about resources and tools to promote work/life balance: child care and elder care resources, educational programs, and consultation on flexible scheduling.

-A newer program is our U-M Family Helpers -- a listing of U-M students who are available for child/elder care, yard work, tutoring, housekeeping, and pet sitting.
+A newer program is our U-M Family Helpers -- a listing of U-M students and U-M benefits-eligible retirees who are available for child/elder care, yard work, tutoring, housekeeping, pet/house sitting, and more!